NEW, FUTURE AND RENAMED HOTELS (January 2016 to end 2018)

 Ocean Park, one of Hong Kong's major tourist attractions, is developing two hotels, Ocean Hotel at the main entrance and The Fullerton at Tai Shue Wan, which were originally intended to be completed in 2013 and 2015 respectively.
 However, the tender deadline of November 2011 for Ocean Hotel lapsed with no agreement being reached with tenderers for development of the hotel, required to build and operate the hotel, sharing the profits with Ocean Park, but ownership of the hotel would be surrendered to the park after 30 years.
 In January 2013 the park re-invited tenders for the six-floor 495 room hotel on a more favourable basis which resulted in seven bids by the April 2013 deadline.
 In May 2014, a HK$4.1 billion tender for Ocean Hotel was awarded to property development company, Capital Court, a subsidiary of Lai Sun Development whose chairman also chairs Hong Kong Tourism Board.
 The construction cost is estimated at HK$2.5 billion and the tender is believed to have included a land premium of about HK$1.6 billion.
 The 6-storey 495 room hotel, which will be located at the park’s main entrance, will be operated by Marriott International and is expected to be named "The Hong Kong Ocean Park Marriott Hotel".
-Construction commenced during the first half of 2014 with completion planned for early 2017.
+Construction commenced during the first half of 2014 with completion is expected in mid-2018.
 For its second hotel, The Fullerton, which will be located within the park boundary between Po Chung Wan and Tai Shue Wan where its new "Water World" attraction is being developed, Ocean Park has chosen Parkland Hong Kong, a joint venture between Sino Land and Empire Group Holdings which is expected to invest HK$3 billion into the project.
 The Fullerton Hotel is planned to have up to 460 rooms and a total floor area of over 430,000 sq ft.
 The qualified planning application must be submitted before August 2016 and, if approved, Sino Hotels would be responsible for operation and management of the hotel which is expected to open in 2020.

 In recent years some historic buildings have been given a new lease of life by being converted into hotels.In 2012, Tai O Heritage Hotel opened in the renovated colonial Old Tai O Police Station opened in a development by Hong Kong Heritage Conservation Foundation.
 Another historic police station, the grade-two Wan Chai Police Station in Gloucester Road is subject of a project by the Development Bureau which is likely to see it preserved and converted into a hotel under a 50-year lease which would require the operator to preserve some old features and set up an exhibition hall along similar lines to the Former Marine Police Headquarters which now houses 1881 Heritage and Hullett House Hotel.
 Approval has also been given for two iconic buildings to be converted into hotels.
 A shophouse dating from 1937 at 179 Prince Edward Road, Mongkok which is a grade-three historic building, built by a top manager of China Motor Bus Company, is to be preserved whilst a 17-storey hotel with 50 guestrooms is built behind it.
 The developer, Tai Hung Fai Enterprise Company, had originally planned to demolish the shophouse to make way for the hotel but following government agreement to relax plot ratio restrictions the building will be preserved with the second floor housing an exhibition with free public admission and the other two floors will become restaurants.
 The hotel is expected to open by the end of 2018.
 The Boathouse Restaurant, once popularly known as the "blue house" on Stanley Main Street but since painted yellow, is also planned for demolition and conversion into a 10-storey boutique hotel by Miramar Group.
 In September 2014 a proposal to list the building, which dates back to 1948, as a grade three historic building was passed by the Antiquities Advisory Board, although this provides no legal protection against demolition of the building.
 The hotel was originally planned to have 28 rooms but an amended plan has since been approved which reduces the number of rooms to 13, whilst retaining the ten floors.
 For tourists seeking budget accommodation a 129-bed hostel managed by Hong Kong Youth Hostels Association opened in late 2013 in a redeveloped block of Shek Kip Mei Estate, Hong Kong's first public housing estate in a project which also includes a people's museum (see WHAT'S NEW).
 In November 2015, in a partnership between Kadoorie Farm and Botanic Garden and the Development Bureau under the "Revitalising Historic Buildings Through Partnership Scheme", the Grade 1 listed historic Old Tai Po Police Station, dating back to1899 reopened as Green Hub, a centre for sustainable living and includes basic accommodation for up to 24 guests.